department-of-veterans-affairs/vets-api/modules/vba_documents/app/swagger/vba_documents/v1/description.md

-The Benefits Intake API allows authorized third-party systems used by Veteran Service Organizations and agencies to digitally submit claim documents directly to the Veterans Benefits Administration's (VBA) claims intake process.
+The Benefits Intake API allows authorized third-party systems used by Veteran Service Organizations, agencies, and Veterans to digitally submit claim documents directly to the Veterans Benefits Administration's (VBA) claims intake process.

 Visit our VA Lighthouse [Contact Us page](https://developer.va.gov/support) for further assistance.

 ## Background
-This API provides a secure and efficient alternative to paper or fax document submissions.
-VBA can begin processing documents submitted through this API immediately, which ultimately allows VA to provide Veterans with claim decisions more quickly.
-All successfully submitted documents are routed to the correct office(s) for processing, including documents related to the following benefit/claim types :
+This API provides a secure, efficient, and trackable alternative to paper or fax document submissions.
+The VBA can begin processing documents submitted through this API immediately, which ultimately provides Veterans with claim decisions more quickly.
+All successfully submitted documents are routed to the correct office(s) for processing, including documents related to the following benefit/claim types:

 * Compensation
 * Pension/Survivors Benefits
 * Education
 * Fiduciary
 * Insurance
 * Veteran Readiness & Employment (VRE), and
 * Board of Veteran Appeals (BVA)

-It also saves users time by reporting documents' status until they reach Veterans Benefits Management System (VBMS), where the documents are reviewed.
-This eliminates the need for users to switch between systems to manually check whether documents have reached VBMS.
+The API provides tracking re-assurance by sharing submission status updates until document(s) are successfully established where the claim will be processed (e.g. Veterans Benefits Management System (VBMS), Caseflow, etc.).
+This eliminates the need for users to switch between systems to manually check whether documents have been successfully processed.

 Visit our VA Lighthouse [support portal](https://developer.va.gov/support) for further assistance.

 ## Technical summary
 The Benefits Intake API accepts a payload consisting of a document in PDF format, zero or more optional attachments in PDF format, and some JSON metadata.
 The metadata describes the document and attachments, and identifies the person for whom it is being submitted.
 This payload is encoded as binary multipart/form-data (not base64).
 A unique identifier supplied with the payload can subsequently be used to request the processing status of the uploaded document package.

-API consumers are encouraged to validate the `zipcode` and `fileNumber` fields before submission according to their description in the DocumentUploadMetadata model.
+API Consumers are encouraged to validate the `zipcode`,`fileNumber`, `veteranFirstName`, and "veteranLastName' fields before submission according to their description in the DocumentUploadMetadata model and provide the use selected 'businessLine' attribute for the most efficient processing.

 ### Attachment & file size limits